 Passing Pointers to Functions

-In C++, pointers are often used to pass objects by reference to functions, which allows the function to modify the original object.
+In C++, pointers are commonly employed to pass objects by reference to functions, enabling the function to make changes to the original object.

 void modifyObject(ClassName *ptr) {